Beadhead Soft Hackle Pheasant Tail

 Tail: The tail of the fly is made from natural pheasant tail fibers.
 Select a few long, slender fibers and tie them in at the bend of the hook.
 The tail should be approximately the same length as the hook shank or slightly longer.

-Ribbing: Fine copper or gold wire is used for ribbing the body of the fly.
+Ribbing: Anglers use fine copper or gold wire to rib the body of the fly.
 The wire adds durability and segmentation to the pattern.
 Tie in the ribbing wire at the base of the tail, along the near side of the hook shank.

-Body: The body is created using strands of natural pheasant tail fibers.
+Body: Create the body using strands of natural pheasant tail fibers.
 These fibers are usually brown and have distinct mottled markings.

 Select a few fibers and tie them in at the base of the tail.
 Wrap the fibers around the hook shank, creating a slim and segmented body.
 Secure the fibers with thread wraps.